ShueyYuen/CodeSifter/README.md

 | `useMacroDefination` | `Boolean`                       | Whether to enable macro definition replacement                                    |
 | `sourcemap`          | `Boolean`                       | Whether to generate source maps                                                   |

+## VS Code Snippets

+To improve your development experience with CodeSifter, you can use the VS Code snippets that provide shortcuts for commonly used conditional code patterns.
+Simply create a [`.vscode/code-sifter.code-snippets`](https://github.com/ShueyYuen/CodeSifter/blob/main/.vscode/code-sifter.code-snippets) file in your project.

+After adding this file, you'll be able to use the following shortcuts:

+- Type `#if` to insert a conditional block with `#if`, `#ifdef`, or `#ifndef`
+- Type `#ie` to insert a conditional block with `#else` included
+- Type `__?` to create a ternary expression with macro definitions
+- Type `if__` to create an if statement with a macro condition
+- Type `ie__` to create an if-else statement with a macro condition

+You can customize these snippets by modifying the condition names or adding your own directives based on your project's needs.

 ## License